 If you’ve had any kind of sex at all, or even just explored masturbation, chances are that you already have an idea what kind of stimulation you enjoy.
 If you have a vulva and need a lot of intense clitoral stimulation to bring you to orgasm, you might wish to consider a high-powered vibrator.
 Do you like broad stimulation?
 If so, a larger toy such as a wand will serve you well.
 If you prefer more pinpoint stimulation, a powerful bullet is a good choice.
 If, on the other hand, you find yourself craving penetrative play, you might want to focus on size, shape and material rather than motor when choosing your toy.

-Don’t start too big
+Don’t start too big when choosing a sex toy

 When it comes to penetrative toys, don’t go for the biggest dildo you can find unless you absolutely know you’re a size queen-or-king.
 This is especially true for newbies to anal play – there’s no pride in taking the biggest thing on the shelf, and even a small plug can be surprisingly intense.